specklesystems/speckle-docs-OLD/user/quickstart.md

 ## Onboarding
 As you register, our onboarding process will take you through:

-- Downloading and installing the Speckle Manager, the one stop solution for account and connector management.
+- Downloading and installing the Speckle Manager, our desktop application for account and connector management.
 - Linking your newly-created account to the Speckle Manager ([additional ways to do this](/user/manager.md#adding-account)).
 - Creating your first stream.